Claus1/unigui/README.md

 clean_button = Button('Clean the table’, changed = clean_table)
 ```

-‘changed’ handlers have to return Gui object or array of Gui object which Unigui has to redraw, if we changed their visible state in code.
+‘changed’ handlers have to return Gui object or array of Gui object that were changed by handler and Unigui has to redraw or nothing if all visible elements have the same state.
 Unigui will do all other jobs for synchronizing automatically.
-If Gui object doesn't have 'changed' handler the object accept incoming value automatically to value class variable.
+If Gui object doesn't have 'changed' handler the object accept incoming value automatically to 'value' class variable.

-If value is not acceptable instead of returning an object possible to return Error or Warning or UpdateError.
+If 'value' is not acceptable instead of returning an object possible to return Error or Warning or UpdateError.
 The last function has a list object, which has to be synchronized simultaneously with informing about the Error.

 #### If a handler returns True or UpdateScreen constant the whole screen will be redrawn.
 Also it causes calling Screen function prepare() which used for syncronizing GUI elements one to another and with the program/system data. prepare() is also automatically called when the screen loaded. prepare() is optional.